Peter Leon

 Peter Leon is a Canadian politician, who was appointed to Toronto City Council on October 10, 2013 to succeed Doug Holyday in Ward 3 (Etobicoke Centre).

 A former building material salesman, Leon once served in the Etobicoke Library Board and as chair of Etobicoke Hydro.
 Leon was selected by the city council over Chris Stockwell, a former Member of Provincial Parliament, and Agnes Potts, a former member of Etobicoke's city council prior to the municipal amalgamation of Toronto in 1997.

 Leon has been in Etobicoke for 56 years and lives in Eatonville, Toronto in Ward 5 Etobicoke—Lakeshore.
-He said he will complete his term in 2014 and will not run for re-election.
+He completed his term in 2014 after announcing he would not run for re-election.